mahlenmorris/VCVRack/README.md

 oscillator output, random,...
 Drifter alters signals, basically.

-[Here's a video from Pazi K.](https://www.youtube.com/watch?v=L5No8J7SPK4) showing two Drifters being used to simultaneously create the timbre of two sounds **and** create matching visuals in Etchaskatchoscope.
+[Here's a video from Pazi K.](https://www.youtube.com/watch?v=L5No8J7SPK4) showing two Drifters being used to simultaneously create the timbre of two sounds **and** create matching visuals in Etchasketchoscope.

 (Someday I'll make a video or two that demonstrates these other notions better.)